Using the CASE Statement

 SQL CASE statement with multiple conditions

-In case you need the result to satisfy multiple conditions, you can add those conditions to the T-SQL CASE statement and combine them with the AND operator:
+When the result must satisfy multiple conditions, add all conditions to the T-SQL CASE statement and combine them using AND:

 CASE expression